 The General Fund is the only fund for which a budget is legally adopted.
-See page 30 for the budget to actual comparison for the General Fund for the year ended December 31, 2022, showing variances between budgeted and actual revenues and expenses for the general fund.
+See pages 31 and 32 for the budget to actual comparison for the General Fund for the year ended December 31, 2023, showing variances between budgeted and actual revenues and expenses for the general fund.